luisquintanilla/mlnet-workshop/labs/07-mlops.md

       run: 'sudo mount -t cifs //ndcmelbourne.file.core.windows.net/data /media/data -o vers=3.0,username=ndcmelbourne,password=${{ secrets.STORAGEKEY }},dir_mode=0777,file_mode=0777'
 ```

-To be able to mount the fileshare, we'll also need to add the access key to the Azure Storage Container as a secret.
+To be able to mount the fileshare, we will also need to add the access key to the Azure Storage Container as a secret.
 To add a secret, navigate to the `Settings` tab and select `Secrets` in the left menu:

 ![secrets](https://github.com/aslotte/mlnet-workshop/blob/master/labs/media/secrets.PNG)